 I can hardly believe how much my life has changed in the past few years!
 I’m forever thankful to Annie and her program which has helped so many.
 I’m also grateful to all those who have supported me in my journey back to well-being, life and love!
 I pray that my experiences will give you hope for your dreams to come true as well.

 To my family, thank you for inspiring me each and every day, I wouldn’t be where I am today without your love and support!

 A couple months after the DNRS seminar, I adopted Luna (left), a darling whippet/chihuahua/dachshund mix.
 Luna brightened my life in oh so many ways.
 We went on many hiking adventures, enjoyed lots of snuggles together and even earned a “Canine Good Citizen” ribbon for our hard work and dedication in dog training school!
 Meet Lily (right), our little pint-sized bundle of joy (weighing in just under 10 lbs)!
 Her kindhearted, gentle demeanor and desire for copious amounts of belly rubs instantly melted our hearts the moment we met her.
 She loves to zip around the backyard, go for walks, sunbathe, and most of all snuggle!

-This March, we welcomed our dear Evie Mae into our family!
+In 2018, we welcomed our dear Evie Mae into our family!

 This is how I’d summarize my feelings before and after my recovery:

 I was defined and controlled by my symptoms.

 I was in constant physical and emotional pain.